Four Weddings And A Funeral | 1994

 The black and white Tudor exterior of ‘The Lucky Boatman’, where Charles and Carrie (Andie MacDowell) first get it together after the reception, is the half-timbered Kings Arms, 30 High Street, Amersham (tube: Metropolitan Line) in Buckinghamshire.
-A the time of filming it was only a bar, but it has since closed and is scheduled to reopen as a hotel.
+A the time of filming it was only a bar, but it has since reopened as a hotel.
 You can see the pub also in the 1963 Miss Marple mystery Murder at the Gallop.

 The interior is the Crown Hotel, a few doors along, 16 High Street, Amersham, where you’ll find the very four-poster from the film in Room 101.
 The legendary surge in bookings at the Crown, after the release of Four Weddings and a Funeral, is one of the great film location success stories.
 The Crown has recently had a stylish makeover, by Ilse Crawford, updating its traditional decor.
 But, fear not, Room 101 – and the four-poster – remain intact.

 Wedding No. 2 (Bernard and Lydia at the Catholic ‘St Mary of the Fields, Cripplegate, EC2’) was filmed in the (Anglican) Old Royal Naval College Chapel, Old Royal Naval College, King William Walk, London SE10.
 The chapel is open to the public (rail: Greenwich, from London Charing Cross).